sovaz1997/singolo-figma/README.md

 ![Export](./readme-img/1.png)

-### Color styles
+### Color and text styles

-Here the main colors have their own name:
+Here the main colors and text styles have their own name:

 ![Colors](./readme-img/3.png)